ADHD Resources – Books

 by Jo Cooke

-Jo is a colleague working with people with Hoarding Disorder (HD) and training professionals about HD.
+Jo is a colleague who works with people with Hoarding Disorder (HD).
 This is a great resource for anyone who is impacted by HD in some way.